-You know that moving can be the most stressful events in anyone's life.
+You know that moving day can be one of the most stressful events in anyone's life.
 It's on the top tier along with planning a wedding or giving birth for the first time.

 This relocation guide and free moving checklist is going to make the process that much easier!

-We've created a full relocation guide and a downloadable moving checklist for you to use for when you're ready to relocate.
+We've created a full relocation guide and a downloadable and simple moving checklist for you to use for when you're ready to relocate or still organizing for a move.
 Things that you'll need to do before, during and after your move.
 Read more for some more information...
-Or just skip to the moving checklist.
+Or just skip to the moving planner.

 While there are some variables that will fluctuate the cost of moving from year to year, there are other factors that are much more predictable.
-Understand how the distance, time of year and size of your household will impact your move.
+Understand how the distance, time of year and size of your household will impact your budget on moving day.

 No matter how you move, you'll need to get yourself, your family, and your belongings from point A to point B. While it may seem obvious that the cost of moving increases the more miles you travel. some buyers don't consider this factor until the move is in progress.

 Understand that the distance you're traveling is directly proportionate to the amount of money you'll spend and do your best to estimate these costs ahead of time with movers or moving truck rental companies.